cassidyjames/cassidyjames.github.io/_posts/2020-07-24-pinebook-pro.md

 #### Display

 The display is impressive for this class of laptop.
 It's an IPS panel, and the colors look accurate to my eye.
 It's not washed out at all, and viewing angles are good.
 It does seem to get a bit dimmer at significant off-center angles than I'd love, but it's nothing that affects my daily usage.
+It also gets reasonably bright—as bright as I've ever needed it.

 My one complaint is actually the resolution, but perhaps not in the way you'd expect—unless you listen to my regular rants on social media, in which case: no, the horse is not dead and I will continue to beat it.